openml/OpenML-Paper-Impact-Analysis/README.md

    `docs/methodology.md`: Methodology used for impact analysis.
 5. Documentation: \
 `docs/methodology.md` Details of the review methodology and questionnaire used for the analysis.

+Note: We exclude papers published in 2025 as the year is still in progress, to avoid skewed interpretations of trends.